Motorcycles

 The driving test consists of

-- special manoeuvres
+• special manoeuvres

-- driving in traffic.
+• driving in traffic

 Safety check

-The driving test begins with a safety check.
 You must be able to suggest what to do if you notice problems with the motorcycle.

 The manoeuvring test